The Ultimate Guide to Finding Online Writing Jobs for Beginners

 To start, you need to search for blogs in your niches that allow guest posting.
 Identify with the blog owners, search their handles on social media to connect with them, and begin interacting.
 Comment on posts thoughtfully and possibly share their work on your platforms.

-Once you have built rapport, contact them and offer to write a guest post for their website.
+Once you have built rapport, contact them and offer to write a guest blog for their website.
 Be mildly extra and suggest topics that they have not covered and offer to cover them.
 Ensure you follow any guest post pitching guidelines posted on their site.

 Finding the Best Writing Jobs for Beginners